 Overcrowding in prisons leads to negative outcomes for inmates

 There are tomes of evidence demonstrating the mental, physical, emotional and psychological harms that overcrowding can cause prisoners.
 Overcrowding makes it more difficult to administer family contact, medical attention, recreation and time out of cells.
 Attempts at rehabilitation become fruitless in increasingly disorderly and tense prison environments.
-As Professor Robert Canton (De Montfort University) summarised: “overcrowding makes it almost impossible to do anything worthwhile with prisoners”.
+As Professor Robert Canton (De Montfort University in Leicester, UK) summarised: “overcrowding makes it almost impossible to do anything worthwhile with prisoners”.

-More gravely, prison overcrowding has been consistently linked to increased rates of self-harm.
+More gravely, prison overcrowding has a consistent link to increased rates of self-harm.
 A particularly harrowing story surfaced in 2013, of an ACT man on remand who took his own life after being transferred out of the at-capacity Crisis Support Unit room.

 Prisoners sued Correctional authorities in California

 Prison overcrowding is by no means a uniquely Australian problem.
-Professor Jonathan Simon’s excellent book Mass Incarceration on Trial analyses the case of Brown v Plata, which was brought by Californian inmates to challenge the constitutionality of the appalling conditions created by overcrowded prisons.
-A judge in the case was so disturbed by the stories of “dry cells” – cubicle-sized metal cages in which mentally ill patients defecated where they stood – that he attached images of the cells to his judgement.
-Australia’s overcrowding epidemic has not yet reached similar conditions, but there is everything to suggest that – without redress – this is the trajectory of our prison system.
+Professor Jonathan Simon’s excellent book Mass Incarceration on Trial analyses the case of Brown v Plata, brought by Californian inmates to challenge the constitutionality of the appalling conditions created by overcrowded prisons.
+A judge in the case felt such disturbance by the stories of “dry cells” – cubicle-sized metal cages in which mentally ill patients defecated where they stood – that he attached images of the cells to his judgement.
+Australia’s overcrowding epidemic has not yet reached similar conditions.
+However, there is everything to suggest that without redress, this is the trajectory of our prison system.

-So what can be done about overcrowded prisons?
-Professor Canton argues that increasing capacity (by building new prisons, etc.) is the wrong solution, because “[a] society that is spending its money on more prisons while closing hospitals and cutting spending on schools and universities has lost its way”.
-Canton proposes a “new approach” of reducing the length of prison sentences by 10 per cent.
+So what can we do about overcrowded prisons?
+Professor Canton argues that increasing capacity (by building new prisons, etc.) is the wrong solution.
+This is because “[a] society that is spending its money on more prisons while closing hospitals and cutting spending on schools and universities has lost its way”.
+Canton proposes a “new approach” of reducing the length of prison sentences by 10%.
 His argument is worth reproducing in full: